uhuruhashimoto/sudoku-solver/DESIGN.md

 Inputs: none
 Returns: board with >=40 empty spots and one unique solution

-	- Fill diagonal quadrants
+	- Fill diagonal blocks
-		- Scramble a 1x9 array, and insert it into corner, middle, and corner of board
+		- Scramble a 1x9 array, and insert it into the 3x3 arrays at the top left corner, middle, and bottom right corner of board
 	- Solve board
 		- call solve() on board to return a fully solved board
+	- While we’ve removed fewer than 40 numbers:
-	- Remove numbers from solved board
+	- Remove numbers from solved board at random
+	            - Call backtrack to see if there is a unique solution to the puzzle now that another number has been removed
+	            - If so, continue to remove numbers, if not, put back the number we just removed and try a different random square to remove
+	            - If none of the squares removed give a unique solution, backtrack and put back the previous square as well
 		- this is basically backtrack (same recursive structure)